 Alternatively, you may take the Pre-Admission Content Test.
 Taking this test counts as 1 of 5 allowed attempts on the TExES content exam.

-To be admitted to and certified through the UTeach program, students must have a 2.5 cumulative GPA.
+To be admitted to and certified through the UTeach program or through UTeach Accelerate, students must have a 2.5 cumulative GPA.

 Content mastery is an important component of UTeach.
 It's always a good idea to make sure you have a solid foundation in your content area before taking upper-division courses.